Southwest coach Tim Neal believes his star quarterback Deundre Pickett-White can have a historic senior season.

 TEAM TO BEAT

 Southwest enters as the favorite to win its third consecutive district championship with seven starters each returning on offense and defense.
 Pickett-White and Sands lead the talented group that helped the Eagles average 36.7 points per game last season and will need that kind of potent offense again if it can hold off Belen and the rest of its competitive district.
-The Eagles talent at the skill positions is solid.
+The Eagles’ talent at the skill positions is solid.• Breakout performer: Corker.
+Coming off a junior season in which he had four interceptions, expect Corker to make a bigger impact on the Eagles’ defense this season.

 • Biggest game: Southwest at Belen, 4 p.m., Sept.
 19.